-When a LAS dataset or LAS or ZLAS file is added to a 3D scene in ArcGIS Pro, the points are drawn with an elevation renderer and eye-dome lighting applied by default.
+When a LAS dataset, .las file or .zlas file is added to a 3D scene in ArcGIS Pro, the points are drawn with an elevation renderer and eye-dome lighting applied by default.
 Eye-dome lighting is a shading technique that improves the perception of depth and contour when viewing LAS datasets.
 To turn eye-dome lighting on or off, select a LAS dataset in the Contents pane, select the LAS Dataset Layer tab set, and locate the Lighting and Shading group.
 Click the Eye-Dome Lighting button to turn the shading effect on or off.
 You can switch the shape in which points from a point cloud are being rendered from circles to squares to improve overall performance in a 3D scene.

-Add a LAS dataset to the map view
+Add a LAS dataset to a map or scene

-When you open a new project in ArcGIS Pro, you need to load a new map.
+When you open a new project in ArcGIS Pro, you need to load a new map or scene.
 From the Insert tab, click New Map.
 There are a few ways to add a LAS dataset to the new map view.
 You can either connect to a folder or use the Add Data button.

-When a LAS dataset or LAS or ZLAS file is added to a 2D map in ArcGIS Pro, the points are drawn with an elevation renderer.
+When a LAS dataset or .las or .zlas file is added to a 2D map or 3D scene in ArcGIS Pro, the points are drawn with an elevation renderer.

 Having a folding connection set up in the Catalog pane provides quick access to your lidar data.
 To connect to a folder where the LAS dataset resides, click Add Folder on the Insert tab.
 The Add Folder Connection dialog box appears, allowing you to browse to the folder you want to connect to.
 Click the folder and click OK.
 Next, click the View tab and click the Catalog button to open the Catalog pane.
-To load the LAS dataset onto a map, browse to your folder in the Catalog pane, and drag it into the map.
+To load the LAS dataset onto a map or scene, browse to your folder in the Catalog pane, and drag it into the map or scene view.

 Add Data button

 On the Map tab, click the Add Data button.
 On the Add Data dialog box, browse to the LAS dataset and click Open.
-The LAS dataset opens in the map view.
+The LAS dataset opens in the map or scene view.